Did you know: Midrive is the #1 national driving lesson provider on Trustpilot! Find out more.

 What are hazard warning lights?

-Your hazard warning lights are basically your orange indicator lights both flashing at the same time, indicating a warning to other drivers.
+As you'll discover in your driving lessons, your hazard warning lights are basically your orange indicator lights both flashing at the same time, indicating a warning to other drivers.
 The button to turn on your hazard warning lights can be found on your dashboard, and will be a red triangle which flashes when they’re on.

 If you breakdown